jakshi/devops-interview-questions/README.md

 ## SecOps/Security

+* What is the difference between authentication and authorization?
+* What is SSO?
+How does it work?
+* What about SCIM bridge?
+Why do we need to have SCIM bridge if we already have SSO?
 * On a newly installed linux machine, what would you change in /etc/ssh/sshd_config?
 * When would you use the TARPIT iptables target?
 * You notice that the 20 year old web application stores the user's passwords hashed with MD5.
 How would you migrate to a new hash?